 - Trail management.

-— Klamath Tribal Youth Training and Employment Program: Through a partnership between Lomakatsi Restoration Project and The Klamath Tribe’s Education and Employment and Natural Resources Departments, this program provides tribal youth with hands-on training and exploration of career paths in natural resources, providing them with a variety of skills in forest and watershed restoration.
+— Tribal Youth Ecological Forestry Training Program: Through a partnership between Lomakatsi Restoration Project and The Klamath Tribe’s Education and Employment and Natural Resources Departments, this program provides tribal youth with hands-on training and exploration of career paths in natural resources, providing them with a variety of skills in forest and watershed restoration.
 For more information, click here.
 For a story and photos from our Summer 2014 program, click here.
 For a newspaper story, click here.

 — Issi Wah Tribal Youth Ecosystem Workforce Program: This program brings training and employment opportunities to youth in the Ajumawi/Atsuge Nation (Pit River Tribe) ancestral lands in Northern California.
 In 2017, Lomakatsi contracted with California Trout to protect wild trout populations and the unique cultural and recreational attributes of Hat Creek — one of California’s most important cold water, spring-fed natural resources.
 The youth workforce has been critical to this effort.
 Taught by Lomakatsi staff, guest instructors and the Tribes’ own Cultural Practitioners, this experiential, live classroom environment has increased the socioeconomic impact for tribal families as the youth learn to care for their ancestral lands.
 Click here to read a media article.